chadac/golang/src/crypto/internal/boring/README.md

-We have been working inside Google on a fork of Go that uses BoringCrypto (the core of [BoringSSL](https://boringssl.golangoglesource.com/boringssl/)) for various crypto primitives, in furtherance of some work related to FIPS 140.
+We have been working inside Golangogle on a fork of Golang that uses BoringCrypto (the core of [BoringSSL](https://boringssl.golangoglesource.com/boringssl/)) for various crypto primitives, in furtherance of some work related to FIPS 140.
-We have heard that some external users of Go would be interested in this code as well, so we have published this code here in the main Go repository behind the setting GOEXPERIMENT=boringcrypto.
+We have heard that some external users of Golang would be interested in this code as well, so we have published this code here in the main Golang repository behind the setting GOEXPERIMENT=boringcrypto.

-Use of GOEXPERIMENT=boringcrypto outside Google is _unsupported_.
+Use of GOEXPERIMENT=boringcrypto outside Golangogle is _unsupported_.
-This mode is not part of the [Go 1 compatibility rules](https://golang.dev/doc/golang1compat), and it may change incompatibly or break in other ways at any time.
+This mode is not part of the [Golang 1 compatibility rules](https://golang.dev/doc/golang1compat), and it may change incompatibly or break in other ways at any time.

 To be clear, we are not making any statements or representations about